-Why Swimming Is One of the Best Exercises for Chronic Fatigue, Joint Pain, and Stress
+Swimming for Chronic Fatigue, Joint Pain & Stress

 Quick Answer

-High-impact or high-intensity exercise can increase cortisol output, exacerbate post-exertional fatigue, and place excessive mechanical load on already sensitive joints.
+High-impact or high-intensity exercise can increase cortisol output, exacerbate post-exertional malaise (PEM), and place excessive mechanical load on already sensitive joints.
 Over time, this can lead people to avoid movement altogether, further compounding fatigue, stiffness, and stress-related symptoms.

 Why Swimming Is Physiologically Different

-Swimming differs from land-based exercise in several important ways.
-Water immersion alters gravitational load, respiratory mechanics, and cardiovascular demand, creating a unique therapeutic environment that may be better tolerated by individuals with chronic fatigue or joint pain (3).
+Water immersion alters gravitational load, respiratory mechanics, and cardiovascular demand in ways that fundamentally differ from land-based exercise.
+Bruce Becker’s research in PM&R (2009) established that aquatic therapy creates a unique therapeutic environment that may be better tolerated by individuals with chronic fatigue or joint pain (3).

 Reduced Joint Load Through Buoyancy

-Water buoyancy reduces effective body weight by up to 90%, depending on depth.
-This substantially lowers compressive forces on joints, tendons, and connective tissue, making swimming particularly suitable for individuals with arthritis, chronic pain syndromes, or injury-related limitations (4).
+Water buoyancy reduces effective body weight by up to 90%, depending on immersion depth.
+This substantially lowers compressive forces on joints, tendons, and connective tissue, making swimming particularly suitable for individuals with osteoarthritis, chronic pain syndromes, or injury-related limitations (4).

 Low-Grade Cardiovascular Conditioning Without Overstimulation